-The School Bike Club program is designed to help you, your school, and your children get a leg up to a healthier and more enjoyable way to get to school (or just around your neighbourhood).
-Our experienced bike instructors and volunteers will help your bike club get off the ground - including helping you host a bike safety day at your school, and in getting you bike lights to keep safe on the roads!
+Bike Baton Rouge wants to help your school and its pupils get a leg up to a healthier and more enjoyable way to get to school (or just around your neighbourhood).
+We'll help your junior bicyclists get started biking by helping you host a bike safety day at your school and in getting you bike lights to keep safe on the roads!

-- It gives students and their families the opportunity to learn safe urban cycling skills
+- Gives students and their families the opportunity to learn safe urban cycling skills

 - Develops independent thinking skills